cmugpi/cmugpi.github.io/topics/terminal-usage/initial-setup/index.md

 that case, we recommend that you use [MobaXterm][mobaxterm] for SSH.
 Download and install it from that site.

+MobaXterm installs a more minimal terminal than the other supported platforms, so copy and paste the following command into your terminal and then press enter before continuing with setup.
+This command will install the nano program, which is a simple text editor.
+You may need to confirm the installation by pressing y and then enter if prompted.
+You should verify that you see an [image similar to this][mobaxterm-startup] before running the command.

+{% highlight bash %}
+apt-cyg install nano
+{% endhighlight %}

 If that number is 14316 or greater, you should follow these instructions to activate the built-in terminal: